easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COMPETITIVE_ARSENAL.md

 ### Week 1-2: Position "End of the Editor" + "Overwatch Solves Hallucinations"

 **Messaging:**
 - "VS Code is the best editor.
-Q-IDE is the best IDE for shipping."
+Top Dog is the best IDE for shipping."
 - "GitHub generates code that might work.
-Q-IDE verifies it actually works."
+Top Dog verifies it actually works."

 **Execution:**
 - HackerNews post hits #1